abduelrahmanemad/Data-analysis-project/README.md

 # Data Analysis Project - US bikeshare data

-This is a python script to analysis Comma-separated values (CSV) files related to Bikeshare data in United states
+This is a python script to analyse Comma-separated values (CSV) files related to Bikeshare data in United states

 ## Tabel of Contents